filiphric/how-to-steal-ai-job/slides.md

 - here’s your new testing pyramid (actually not a testing pyramid)
 - but a pyramid of impact - impact that your work can have on the the whole business
   - because making plans, defining solutions, reviewing research results, identifying outcomes is something we testers do and is something we are good at
+  - this is what makes a difference between A.I. being really dumb, and A.I. being powerful as hell
   - do this with your devs and you are a golden part of your team
   - you’ll learn to properly context engineer, properly set up A.I. agents to do the right thing and you’ll be shipping the highest quality software ever
   - what’s even better, you can do all this this with your test automation